Our vision and values

 Party.
 We do this because we believe that the impetus for changing the voting system must come from the Labour Party.

-The Conservatives will NEVER support PR because FPTP gives them such a big electoral advantage (see below).
+The Conservatives will NEVER support voting reform because FPTP gives them such a big electoral advantage.
+The anti-Tory vote is often split between two or more parties; Labour also tends to pile up surplus votes in urban areas (see table below).

 The smaller parties already support PR, but lack the influence to bring about change.